 Keep Your Brain Active

->

-> Sudoku, word searches, and crossword puzzles are great ways to exercise your brain.
+Sudoku, word searches, and crossword puzzles are great ways to exercise and workout your brain.
 These may help prevent brain atrophy.
 Keep active in both your body and your mind to help your hearing.

->

-> Additional Exercises for Optimum Hearing
+Additional Exercises for Optimum Hearing

 Take a look at some other exercises to help your hearing so that you can reduce the risks associated with hearing loss that can occur as you get older…